At Blackheath Primary, we love to read!

 At Blackheath Primary School, we have many opportunities to encourage children to read for pleasure;

-· Children can access The Lounge (our school library) for a range of books during break and lunchtimes
+- Children can access The Lounge (our school library) for a range of books during break and lunchtimes

-· Visits to the theatre to engage children in reading
+- Visits to the theatre to engage children in reading

-· Celebrating special reading days; world book day, Roald Dahl day etc
+- Celebrating special reading days; world book day, Roald Dahl day etc

-· Inspiring reading areas in all classrooms
+- Inspiring reading areas in all classrooms

-Whole Class Reciprocal Reading Sessions
+- Whole Class Shared Reading

-By reading at home at least two times a week, plus an adult at home signing their reading log, children will collect a reading bubble on their Ocean themed bookmark.
+By reading at home at least two times a week and an adult at home signing their reading log, children will collect a reading bubble on their Ocean themed bookmark.
 For every Ocean milestone achieved (typically one every half term), children will receive a special merit reward acknowledging their efforts.

 Reader of the Week

 One child per class is selected each week by their class teacher in recognition of their efforts in reading.
-This could be for in class reading or reading at home.
+This could be for in- class reading or reading at home.
 Children are presented with their certificates during our whole school celebration assembly on a Friday.